lwileczek/jekyll-now/_future_posts/docker_intro.md

 ```sh
 $ docker build .
 ```
-If a name is not given to ```docker build``` it will check the folder for a file named DockerFile.
+If a name is not given to ```docker build``` it will check the folder for a file named Dockerfile.
 We'll need the ID for the image we just created.
 We can find this using the following command:
 ```sh
 $ docker images